There are so many things to do in Oslo that a weekend in the city is truly never enough. These are some of the best museums in Oslo!

 Each year, you will see new exhibitions with fascinating photographs, personal stories and documentaries, and other inspiring things.

-In the center, you can also enter the room neon lights decorate all of the Nobel Peace Prize winners from different generations and years.
+In the center, you can also enter the room with neon lights decorating all of the Nobel Peace Prize winners from different generations and years.

 Don’t miss out on the opportunity to visit the Nobel Peace Center because we can assure you that it is one heck of an experience to learn about the history of so many impactful people in one small space.